-1 In developing this plan, briefly describe Data for the plan was collected by surveying the entire staff with all of the how the school sought advice from standards listed in the data collection plus additional perception questions. individuals (teachers, staff, other school School leadership team then took this data to establish ratings on each leaders, paraprofessionals, specialized standard first in small groups and then as the whole team.
-After ratings were instructional support personnel, parents, established the leadership team was split into 4 groups and tasked with looking community partners, and other at the highs and lows to propose potential school improvement targets.
-All stakeholders) was accomplished. four groups proposed improving the use of PLC time to analyze data and improve instruction.
+1. In developing this plan, briefly describe Data for the plan was collected by surveying the entire staff with all of how the school sought advice from the standards listed in the data collection plus additional perception individuals (teachers, staff, other school questions.
+School leadership team then took this data to establish leaders, paraprofessionals, specialized ratings on each standard first in small groups and then as the whole instructional support personnel, parents, team.
+After ratings were established the leadership team was split into community partners, and other 4 groups and tasked with looking at the highs and lows to propose stakeholders). potential school improvement targets.
+School leadership team , collaboratively decided on the SIP goals.

-2 Describe how the school will ensure that N/A
+2. Describe how the school will ensure N/A

-low-income and minority children enrolled
+that low-income and minority children

-in the Title I school are not served at
+enrolled in the Title I school are not

-disproportionate rates by ineffective,
+served at disproportionate rates by

-out-of-field, or inexperienced teachers.
+ineffective, out-of-field, or inexperienced

+teachers.

-3 Provide a general description of the Title I N/A
+3. Provide a general description of the N/A

-instructional program being implemented at
+Title I instructional program being

-this Title I School.
-Specifically define the
+implemented at this Title I school.

-subject areas to be addressed and the
+Specifically define the subject areas to be

+addressed and the instructional

-instructional strategies/methodologies to be
+strategies/methodologies to be employed

-employed to address the identified needs of
+to address the identified needs of the

-the most academically at-risk students in the
+most academically at-risk students in the

 school.
 Please include services to be

 provided for students living in local

 institutions for neglected or delinquent

 children (if applicable).

-4 If applicable, provide a description of how N/A
+4. If applicable, provide a description of N/A

-teachers, in constation with parents,
+how teachers, in consultation with

-administrators, and pupil services personnel,
+parents, administrators, and pupil

-will identify eligible children most in need of
+services personnel, will identify eligible

+children most in need of services in Title I

-services in Title I targeted assistance
+targeted assistance schools/programs.

-schools/programs.
-Please include a
+Please include a description of how the

-description of how the school will develop
+school will develop and implement

-and implement mtiple (a minimum of 2)
+multiple (a minimum of 2) objective,

-objective, academic-based performance
+academic-based performance criteria to

-criteria to rank students for service.
-Also
+rank students for service.
+Also include a

-include a description of the measurable scale
+description of the measurable scale (point

-(point system) that uses the objective criteria
+system) that uses the objective criteria to

-to rank all students.
+rank all students.